Generating function and Bloch representation for quantum Fisher tensor: Introduction

 \section{Introduction}

-A key ingredient in the field of quantum metrology is the quantum Fisher information matrix (QFIM)\cite{Helstrom67,Hovelo11,Braunstein94,Braunstein96,Paris09,Liu20}.
-This quantity is introduced in a way analogous to the classical FIM defined as the variance of the score of a probability density function\cite{Fisher25}, which may be viewed as a metric that characterizes the curved parameter space as a Euclidean manifold, giving rise to the notion of information geometry.
-The generalization of this concept to quantum systems is accomplished through utilizing the density matrix and the associated symmetric logarithmic derivative (SLD) that serves as the quantum analog of the score, leading to the QFIM that manifests in all different branches of quantum metrology, such as quantum sensing\cite{Degen17}, quantum speed limit\cite{Deffner17}, quantum thermodynamics\cite{Vinjanampathy16}, etc. Most notably, just like the Cram\'{e}r-Rao bound (CRB) derived from classical FIM that limits the accuracy of any classical estimators to system parameters\cite{Rao45,Cramer46}, the quantum Cram\'{e}r-Rao bound (QCRB) derived from QFIM also limit the precision of quantum estimators, indicating the importance and ubiquity of QFIM\cite{Helstrom67,Hovelo11,Braunstein94,Braunstein96,Paris09,Liu20}.
-Further limiting the discussion to pure states, the QFIM reduces to the Fubini-Study metric, often called quantum metric\cite{Provost80} or fidelity susceptibility\cite{You07,Zanardi07} in condensed matter physics, which characterizes the distance between two quantum states that are infinitely close in the parameter space.
-A wide variety of physical properties of solids, such as dielectric and optical properties of semiconductors\cite{Ozawa18,Ahn22,Komissarov24,Chen25_optical_marker}, are recently shown to be originating from the quantum metric, which have stimulated a great deal of interest on this quantity.
+A key ingredient in the field of quantum metrology is the Quantum Fisher Information Matrix (QFIM)\cite{Helstrom67,Hovelo11,Braunstein94,Braunstein96,Paris09,Liu20}.
+This quantity is introduced in a way analogous to the classical FIM, defined as the variance of the score of a probability density function\cite{Fisher25}, which may be viewed as a metric that characterizes the curved parameter space as a Euclidean manifold, giving rise to the notion of information geometry.
+The generalization of this concept to quantum systems is accomplished through utilizing the density matrix and the associated symmetric logarithmic derivative (SLD) that serves as the quantum analog of the score, leading to the QFIM that manifests in all different branches of quantum metrology, such as quantum sensing\cite{Degen17}, quantum speed limit\cite{Deffner17}, quantum thermodynamics\cite{Vinjanampathy16}, etc. Most notably, just like the Cram\'{e}r-Rao bound derived from classical FIM that limits the accuracy of any classical estimators to system parameters\cite{Rao45,Cramer46}, the quantum Cram\'{e}r-Rao bound derived from QFIM also limit the precision of quantum estimators, indicating the importance and ubiquity of QFIM\cite{Helstrom67,Hovelo11,Braunstein94,Braunstein96,Paris09,Liu20}.
+Further limiting the discussion to pure states, the QFIM reduces to the quantum metric\cite{Provost80} or, equivalently, the fidelity susceptibility\cite{You07,Zanardi07}, which characterizes the distance between two quantum states that are infinitely close in parameter space.
+A wide variety of physical properties of solids, such as dielectric and optical properties of semiconductors\cite{Ozawa18,Ahn22,Komissarov24,Chen25_optical_marker}, are recently shown to be originating from the quantum metric, which has stimulated a great deal of interest in this quantity.